Frequently Asked Questions

 "Takasago" means "upper mountain" in Japanese, giving credit to the Japanese researcher who saved it from the brink of extinction in the late 1970s.
 Using Mandarin, the Taiwanese call this the "Gaoshan Tugou", also meaning "upper mountain dog".
 In Japanese and Mandarin, the "upper mountain" term distinguishes this black, indigenous dog from the other types of Taiwan Dogs (like brown and brindle).
 Only in the English Formosan Mountain Dog name does "mountain" refer to all types of dogs.

 As some of our other articles explain, the Formosan Black is the only truly indigenous dog of Taiwan.
-This Formosan Black dog is the only one we currently breed.
+This Formosan Black dog is the only one we currently raise.

 How can I contact you?